CloudAstro/MicroHack/02-sustainable-software-development-green-coding/Challenges/01-Multi-Region-Deployment.md

 ## Success Criteria

-* The application is running in the virtual machines
+* The application is running on the virtual machines
 * The Web API is accessible through the Front Door public endpoint
 * You can add additional regions via the Github action workflow